wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 ### Platform
-As a new, batch-only pipeline, this offers the opportunity to use a workflow orchestration system like Airflow or [AWS Step Functions](https://docs.aws.amazon.com/step-functions/index.html).
+As a new, batch-only pipeline, this offers the opportunity to use a workflow orchestration system like [Apache Airflow](https://airflow.apache.org) or [AWS Step Functions](https://docs.aws.amazon.com/step-functions/index.html).
 What should we use?

 AWS Step functions offers a Workflow Designer and Data flow simulator, and can easily be triggered by a CloudWatch/EventBridge definition.

 ![The flowchart shows the various steps (as AWS Lambdas) and choices described in this document.](/Users/butcherp/Documents/GitHub/docs/rfcs/052-concepts-pipeline/StepFunctionsDesign.png "A chart depicting an example AWS Step Function for this pipeline")
 ![This flowchart shows how AWS Step Functions displays an execution of a pipeline, with different coloured nodes based on what happened at that stage](StepFunctionsRun.png "Hello World example")

+These definitions show Lambda invocations, but pretty much any AWS Service can be invoked by a Step Function.

 ### Works
 When Works are presented via the API, do we want to distinguish between concept ids added by cataloguers